rubyfu/RubyFu/module_0x4__web_kung_fu/interacting_with_apis.md

 # Interacting with APIs

-API's has variety of structure to interact with its peers.
+APIs have a variety of structures to interact with their peers.

 ```ruby